fvollmer/open-desk-lamp-firmware/README.md

 Hardware
 --------
-You can open the lamp by unscrewing the three screws at the bottom of the lamp (under the rubber feets).
-Then unscrew the main pcb.
-It should look like this:
+You can open the lamp by unscrewing the [three screws](img/screws.jpg) at the bottom of the lamp (under the rubber feets).
+Then you can see [this](img/bottom.jpg).
+The main pcb should look like this:

 <img src="img/pcb-labeled.jpg" width="400">